kuzzleio/kourou/README.md

   $ kourou sdk:execute

 OPTIONS
-  -v, --var=var        Additional arguments injected into the code. (eg: --var 'index="nyc-open-data"' --code=code          Code to execute.
+  -v, --var=var        Additional arguments injected into the code. (eg: --var 'index="iot-data"' --code=code          Code to execute.
 Will be read from STDIN if available.
   --editor             Open an editor (EDITOR env variable) to edit the code before executing it.
   --help               show CLI help